highrollerBTC/SR-ROS/README.md

 ## 🚀 Key Features of ROCK DeFi

 **Perpetual Demand Mechanism**: Fueled by $LiSTX, ROCK's demand is perpetual.
-Community members can donate as little as 0.000001 $LiSTX to keep the cycle going.
-Funds convert $LiSTX to $ROCK, which is then either staked or burned—automatically driving demand.
+Community members can donate as little as 0.000001 $LiSTX to increase the principal!
+This contract convert $LiSTX to $ROCK, which is then either sent to the NFT Staking Contract or burned, thus driving demand.

 **NFT Staking**: Stake NFTs, earn ROCK.
 Currently, each NFT staked earns 0.01 ROCK per block.
 This model empowers communities to leverage staking rewards while minimizing circulating supply.